syne-tune/syne-tune/README.md

 [this tutorial](docs/command_line.md), you can use the CL launcher [launch_hpo.py](benchmarks/launch_hpo.py) in order to start one or more experiments, adjusting many parameters of benchmark, back-end, tuner, or scheduler from the command line.

-The simpler [benchmark_main.py](benchmarks/benchmark_loop/README.md) can also be used to launch experiments that loops over many schedulers and benchmarks..
+The simpler [benchmark_main.py](benchmarks/benchmark_loop/README.md) can also be used to launch experiments that loops over many schedulers and benchmarks.

 ## Tutorials